 Practice Gun Safety

-Guns are kept in nearly 40 percent of homes with children in the United States.
+In the United States, nearly 40% of homes with children have a gun.
 Tragically, guns kill or disable a child under age 10 every other day.

 In Washington state, about 19 children are killed and 30 are hospitalized due to firearm injuries every year.